mlswg/mls-protocol/draft-ietf-mls-protocol.md

 loss...), the client SHOULD signal the delivery service to expire all the previous KeyPackages and publish fresh ones for PCS.

-## Reuse of Key Packages
+## InitKey Reuse

-Key packages published for purposes of adding members to groups are intended to be used only once.
-That is, once a key package has been used to introduce the corresponding client to a group, it SHOULD be deleted from the key package publication system.
-Reuse of key packages can lead to replay attacks.
+InitKeys are intended to be used only once.
+That is, once an InitKey has been used to introduce the corresponding client to a group, it SHOULD be deleted from the InitKey publication system.
+Reuse of InitKeys can lead to replay attacks.

-An application MAY allow for reuse of a "last resort" key package in order to prevent the exhaustion of available key packages leading to a denial of service condition in which the affected client cannot be added to new groups.
+An application MAY allow for reuse of a "last resort" InitKey in order to prevent denial of service attacks.
+Since an InitKey is needed to add a client to a new group, an attacker could prevent a client being added to new groups by exhausting all available InitKeys.

 # IANA Considerations